List of presidents of the National Rifle Association

 The position of president of the National Rifle Association of America (NRA) is a symbolic figurehead role, which dates back to the organization's foundation in New York on November 17, 1871.
 Founded by George Wood Wingate and William Conant Church, two Union veterans dismayed by the lack of shooting skills among recruits, the rifle association voted to have Union general Ambrose Burnside as its first president.
 Church succeeded Burnside as the second president of the organization, and Wingate became the tenth in 1886.
 Traditionally, the first vice president is elevated to president when the position becomes open while the second vice president is similarly promoted, but this practice has not always been followed.

 Throughout its history, presidents have served purposes and effects including providing the NRA greater legitimacy; holders of the office have also intentionally provoked outrage and condemnation.
 Since the 1990s, some NRA presidents have made controversial statements such as when James W. Porter II referred to Barack Obama, whose administration he perceived as hostile to gun rights, as a "fake president" and when Charlton Heston proclaimed to gun control advocates that they could only have his firearm after taking it "from my cold, dead hands."

 While once elected at the annual convention, as of 2020, NRA presidents are chosen by the board of directors.
 They generally serve out two one-year terms.
-However, the NRA board of directors amended the organization's bylaws to make a personalized exception for actor Charlton Heston to allow him to serve out a unique five-year term.
+However, the NRA board of directors amended the organization's bylaws to make an exception for actor Charlton Heston to allow him to serve out a unique five-year term and for Charles Cotton to allow him to serve for three terms.
 Under said bylaws, the position of president is unpaid.
 During Oliver North's time in office he sought to make the position a paid one, but this initiative failed when he was ousted as president after a power struggle with executive vice president Wayne LaPierre.
-Some former presidents have later been employed by the NRA such as Marion Hammer, the association's first female president, who is the executive director of the group's Florida affiliate.
-Since 1991, the executive vice president, who acts as the group's chief operating officer, has been Wayne LaPierre, despite several internal challenges to his role.
+Some presidents have been employed by the NRA after leaving office.
+Marion Hammer was the association's first female president and went on to be executive director of the group's Florida affiliate.
+The executive vice president acts as the group's chief operating officer.
+Wayne LaPierre held this post between 1991 and 2024, despite several internal challenges to his role.